Itiviti/ordered-scheduler/README.md

 WriteToDisk(B);
 ```

-We need to need to have all operations in the right order to guarantee consistency between the Index, the Network remote and the Disk.
+We need to have all operations in the same order to guarantee consistency between the Index, the Network remote and the Disk.

 ### Synchronized